Making the jump to event video

 The Recap Video

 So your event was a success and you want to carry the momentum you gained during it into the future.What do you do?
 A great way to re-engage with your customers/attendees is a recap video.
 It can be a great way to provide an overview of the event.
-Power quotes from the keynote speaker, and interviews from attendees are great key-points to hit in your recap as it allows the viewer to remember why they enjoyed the event and what they learned.
-Filming these interviews at the event is also important because it captures the energy that is in the room at the time and trust us, that energy come through in the video.
+Power quotes from the keynote speaker, and interviews from attendees allow the viewer to remember why they enjoyed the event and what they learned.
+Filming these interviews at the event is also important because it captures the energy that is in the room at the time and trust us, that energy comes through in the video.
 It is important to get the recap video created as quickly as possible after the event is over.
 We usually work in a rush fee to produce the recap video within 24 hours of an event, allowing you as the client to get the most mileage out of the your video while the event is still fresh.

 The Speaker Features